Tax Tips

 Capital Gains

-Short Term capital gains are taxed at your regular rate.
-Long Term Capital gains are taxed at 20%.
+A zero rate applies to most long-term capital gain and dividend income that would otherwise be taxed at the regular 15% and/or the regular 10% rate.Short Term capital gains are taxed at your regular rate.
 You need to take this into consideration when selling stocks and property.

 Personal